munishm/bicep-workshop/Challenges/Challenge2.md

 # Challenge 2: Complete Stack

 Congratulations on creating your first Bicep template in [Challenge 1](./Challenge1.md).
 By now you should have some basic understanding of how Bicep works and how to deploy Bicep templates.
-Let us now work on a template for a full stack application.
+Let us now work on a template for a full-stack application.

 ## Challenge

-"ChocoFaco" development team is moving from Virtual machines to managed services on Azure.
-Their new application needs to run on a windows App service which also requires some dependecies to run.
-You are requested to provison the following resources:
+The "ChocoFaco" development team is moving from Virtual machines to managed services on Azure.
+Their new application needs to run on a Windows App service which also requires some dependencies to run.
+You have requested to provision the following resources:

 1. A windows App service
-2. Cosmos DB SQL API, this is required for data persistence.
+2. Cosmos DB SQL API, is required for data persistence.
 3. Storage account with a blob container

-After the resources are provisioned, you are requested to also output the URL of App service.
+After the resources are provisioned, you are requested to also output the URL of the App service.

-As a lead you are also advised to look into modularizing the code as much as possible.
+As a leader, you are also advised to look into modularizing the code as much as possible.
 Learn more about [Bicep modules](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules)

 Learn about the Bicep best practices from [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/best-practices)

-Few of the considerations to take care when developing and deploying the Bicep template:
+Few of the considerations to take care of when developing and deploying the Bicep template:

-- Proper description of the parametes and variables
+- Proper description of the parameters and variables
-- Parent Child relationship
+- Parent-Child relationship
 - Define the Output parameters correctly
 - Use of decorators
 - Uniqueness of resources